cph-cachet/flutter-plugins/packages/noise_meter/README.md

 ### Sample rate

-The sample rate for both native implementations is 44,100.
+The sample rate for both native implementations are 44,100.

 ### Microphone data